Alisson-Oliver/Alisson-Oliver/README.md

 - 🎓 Computer Science student
 - 🔭 I enjoy studying astronomy in my free time
-- ✍️ Currently learning Spring Boot in Java
+- ✍️ Currently learning NodeJS
 - 📄 I’m open to an internship or a new job opportunity, this is my [LinkedIn](https://www.linkedin.com/in/alisson-oliver/)
 - 😄 Pronouns: He/him